A Comprehensive Study on Modelling and Control of Autonomous Underwater Vehicle: Simulation Results

 \subsubsection{Speed subsystem:}

-The presented simulation results comprehensively portray the speed controller's tracking capabilities.
+The presented simulation results offer a comprehensive portrayal of the speed controller's tracking capabilities.
 Through a comparative analysis, the required speed is contrasted with the actual speed profile of the vehicle, spanning a specified time interval.
-This comprehensive control system architecture is visually represented in Figure \ref{lin_speed_arch}, offering a tangible overview of the interactions between the components involved in regulating the AUV's speed.The desired speed command (\(u_{ref}\)) is compared with the actual speed (\(u\)).
-The discrepancy between these two values is fed to the Proportional Derivative (PD) controller, which subsequently generates the necessary RPM output to achieve the specified speed.
+This comprehensive control system architecture is shown in Figure \ref{lin_speed_arch}, offering a tangible overview of the interactions between the components involved in regulating the AUV's speed.The desired speed command (\(u_{ref}\)) is compared with the actual speed (\(u\)).
+The difference between these two values is fed to the Proportional Derivative (PD) controller, which subsequently generates the necessary RPM output to achieve the specified speed.
 This RPM output then acts as an input to the system, as encapsulated by the transfer function outlined in eq. \eqref{eq_lin_speed}.
 The transfer function is,

 The speed control system is designed by applying the following control law:

 where $e_{u} = u_{ref} - u$, the error between the desired speed and the actual speed of the vehicle, $K_{ps}$ and $K_{ds}$ are proportional and derivative gains for speed controller respectively.